Keen to run for state house; resign seat on council

 BRISTOL, Tenn. — Councilman Chad Keen said Wednesday he plans to resign from his seat on the Bristol Tennessee City Council to pursue a campaign for the District 1 Tennessee State House seat currently held by Rep. John Crawford.

 This is not the first time Keen has sought the Tennessee State House District 1 seat.
-In June of 2016, as he was being sworn in as mayor of Bristol, Tennessee.
-Keen was also a candidate for the First District seat in the Tennessee State House.
+In June 2016, as he was being sworn in as mayor of Bristol, Tennessee, Keen was also a candidate for the First District seat in the Tennessee State House.

 People are also reading…

-A lifelong Bristolian, Keen graduated from Virginia High School, earned an associate’s degree from Virginia Highlands Community College in 1984, and a bachelor’s degree in business administration from King University.
-He spent 14 years working as a plant manager at Specialty Manufacturers out of Bristol, Tenn. and has since run his own marketing firm, Keen Promotions on Volunteer Parkway, since 1999.

-Apart from serving on the Bristol Tennessee City Council, Keen has also served as a member on the Bristol Industrial Board, the Bristol Chamber of Commerce Board, the Bristol Regional Medical Center Board of Directors, and the Bristol Rotary Club.
+Apart from serving on the Bristol Tennessee City Council, Keen has also served as a member of the Bristol Industrial Board, the Bristol Chamber of Commerce Board, the Bristol Regional Medical Center Board of Directors and the Bristol Rotary Club.

-The Bristol, Tenn.
-City Council now has 30 days to appoint an individual from the Eastern District to temporarily fill the vacancy left by Keen.
-Elections for the City Council seat will be held in November of 2022.
+The Bristol Tennessee City Council now has 30 days to appoint an individual from the Eastern District to temporarily fill the vacancy left behind by Keen.
+Elections for the City Council seat will be held in November 2022.